From Real Life to Reels

 Hello, gorgeous folks of the nets!

-If you follow SMT on Instagram you might have come across my skin-care-related reels, stories, and IGTV.
+If you follow Ivy Chan Wellness on Instagram you might have come across my skin-care-related reels, and stories.
 I like to keep things organized and tidy, so I wanted to carry that discussion here, under one roof, and provide y’all with a clear list of supplements, recommendations, skin-care basics, and more specialized treatments.
 To do that, I will have to have multiple blog posts here, which is why this first one is titled numero uno, and it will be based on my very first two (and incredibly amateurish!)
-IGTV posts.

 I wrote here about my experience with hormone imbalance, how I had wrongly been diagnosed with PCOS, and how I have benefited from a combination of a healthy diet and stress management.
 I constantly talk and write about the importance of hormone balance for wellness.
 It is not surprising that, as our largest organ, the skin suffers a lot from the negative effects of hormone-related problems.
 Any skin-care regimen needs to include a hormone-friendly diet (including herbs); a lifestyle that helps to manage stress; and a good amount and quality of sleep every night.
 All these affect our hormone health, which, in turn, increases cravings, affects our sleep and energy, and creates more stress on the system overall.